 It is believed that sata andagi first appeared in Okinawa around 500 years ago during the Ryukyu dynasty, when chefs from China introduced a similar sweet known as "kaikousho" (開口笑) made with dough coated in sesame seeds and deep fried.
 The name means "open mouth smile" and comes from the fact that a large crack appears while deep frying.
 This is the signature feature of kaikousho and sata andagi.

 Kurozato is made by boiling sugarcane juice, drying it naturally and then breaking it into large chunks.
-It usually comes in large squares (which my grandfather used to eat whole!) but you can find finer versions for baking (like pictured above).
+It usually comes in large squares (which my grandfather used to eat whole!) but you can find finer versions for baking (like pictured in the ingredients below).
 It has a deep and rich flavour and is often used in both sweet and savory dishes.

 That said, I realise it can be difficult to find kurozato outside of Japan.
 The closest accessible equivalent would be muscovado sugar, so feel free to use that instead!

-Because Okinawan brown sugar is unrefined, the texture is chunky.
-To avoid random chunks of sugar in your andagi, use a spatula to work the sugar through a sieve first.
+Because Okinawan brown sugar is unrefined, the texture is very chunky.
+To avoid random chunks of sugar in your Andagi, place it in a ziplock bag and break it using a rolling pin.
+Once it’s broken down, use a spatula to work it through a sieve.

-Gently whisk the sugar with a whole egg and a small amount of oil or melted butter.
+Gently whisk the sugar with an egg and a small amount of oil or melted butter.
 In my experience, oil makes the andagi softer while butter gives it a richer flavour.
-It's really up to you which one you decide to use.
+It’s really up to you which one you decide to use.

 Mix the cake flour, baking powder and salt in a separate bowl.
 This is just to ensure all the ingredients are evenly distributed before adding them to the wet ingredients.